-A wonderful young poem whom we lost just as she was finding her voice.
+A wonderful young poet whom we lost just as she was finding her voice.

 ‘No one escaped from that time.’